Book Review: Personal by Lee Child

-Book Review: Hannibal by Thomas Harris
+Book Review: Hannibal Rising by Thomas Harris

 Rest In Peace Dan Simmons, Author of Hyperion